xuperchain/xuperchain/.github/ISSUE_TEMPLATE/xuperchain-issue-template.md

 ---
 name: XuperChain Issue Template
-about: Describe this issue template's purpose here.
+about: Report a bug to XuperChain
 title: ''
 labels: ''
 assignees: ''